 Verification, whether and by whom personal data is entered into a Personal Service Data Processing System, is changed or deleted, e.g.: Log-In, Document Management

 - Plausibility is guaranteed via the Login functions of the Camunda Cloud.

-- Log systems and logging information are protected against unauthorised access, alteration and erasure, and are regularly evaluated.
+- Log systems and logging information are protected against unauthorized access, alteration and erasure, and are regularly evaluated.

-- The clocks of all critical systems are synchronised using a reliable, agreed time server.
+- The clocks of all critical systems are synchronized using a reliable, agreed time server.